sgffoen/under-the-canopy/scripts/README.md

 - This script will automatically create a virtual environment and install all necessary libraries
 - Wait for the installation to complete

+### 4. Grasshopper Scripts

+After the environment is set up, the other Grasshopper files can be opened in order:

+- `01_database.ghx` - Downloads OBJ branch meshes from the workshop database into the local `data/` folder.
+- `02_branch_overview.ghx` - Loads the branch meshes and preprocesses them for inspection and overview.
+- `03_centerline.ghx` - Computes branch centerlines, bifurcation points, and related centerline outputs.

 ## Understanding the Workflow

 The Grasshopper files (`.ghx`) are the visual interface for this workflow.
 The Python scripts in the `src/` folder provide the core functionality used by these Grasshopper definitions.